H1B Cap Exempt Guide

 In this guide, we explain what is meant by being H1B cap exempt, how this exemption works, the strict employer requirements, which jobs and workers qualify under this exemption, as well as the process to follow to take advantage of these rules.

-H1B classification allows US-based employers to temporarily employ foreign workers in occupations that, as a minimum for entry, require the theoretical and practical application of a body of highly specialised knowledge to fully perform the occupation in question, together with the attainment of a bachelor’s or a higher degree (or its equivalent) in the specific specialty.
+H1B classification allows US-based employers to temporarily employ foreign workers in occupations that, as a minimum for entry, require the theoretical and practical application of a body of highly specialized knowledge to fully perform the occupation in question, together with the attainment of a bachelor’s or a higher degree (or its equivalent) in the specific specialty.
 H1B specialty occupations can include fields such as accounting, law, engineering, architecture, mathematics, physical sciences, social sciences, business specialties, medicine and health, education, theology and the various arts.

-However, by statute, H1B visas are subject to an annual numerical limit of 65,000 visas for every fiscal year, although the first 20,000 petitions for these visas filed on behalf of beneficiaries with US master’s degrees or higher are exempt from this cap.
 As such, when it comes to H1B nonimmigrant visas, unless an employer is H1B cap exempt, there is a total limit of 85,000 new statuses and visas.
 There is also often more than triple this number of employers in the US looking to petition on behalf of skilled foreign workers each year.

 In broad terms, to be H1B cap exempt, the employer must usually be either: